omeid/uconfig/README.md

 }
 ```

-Run this program with a bad flag or value would print out the usage like so:
+Run this program with `-h` or `--lelp` and it would print out the usage:

 ```